 3 Ways to Enhance eCommerce Customer Engagement

 The longer visitors stay on your website, the more interested they are in your products and the more engaged they are with your website.
-By implementing the right eCommerce customer engagement strategies, you can convert prospects into loyal customer.
-If you want more traffic and more sales for your eCommerce website, consider the following tips:
+By implementing the right eCommerce customer engagement strategies, you can convert prospects into loyal customers.
+If you want more traffic and more sales for your eCommerce website, consider the following tips from our universal migration checklist:

 People are most likely to research products online before buying them.
-In fact, almost 61 percent people search products prior to buying.
-The Local Consumer Review Survey by BrightLocal reveals, 84 percent people trust online reviews and 58 percent say that star rating of a business is very important to them.
+In fact, the vast majority of people search products prior to buying.
+The Local Consumer Review Survey by BrightLocal reveals, a vast majority of people trust online reviews, and a high percentage say that the star rating of a business is very important to them.

 Including online reviews (posted by real people) helps in improving the overall engagement.
 Reviews also help customers make better decisions.
 Not everyone will like your products, so you may also receive a few negative reviews, but never make the mistake of deleting them.
 A good mix of positive and negative reviews makes things looks natural and trustworthy.
 Negative reviews give you a chance to address the issues politely and quickly, thus improving the trust factor.